 This prang interacts with the light at sunrise and sunset, sending off a majestic and soft glow that changes the landscape of the city.
 It is said that, although the temple is breathtaking at any time of day, it is best seen from the east side of the Chao Phraya River at sunset.

-Murals detailing the life of the Buddha adorn the walls and
+detailing the life of the Buddha adorn the walls and guard the

-guard the ashes of King Rama II, and statues of the Buddha
+ashes of King Rama II, and statues of the Buddha line up all

 where?
 Wat Arun is located on the banks of the Chao Phraya River, right across from the Grand Palace.
 To arrive, you can take a ferry across the river from the palace.